 The Teamsters filed a petition against this company – its second union election – with reported 80% support.
 The company did not engage our services until 3 weeks were left to the vote (they had done no campaigning up to that point).
 This company owned 2 locations on the same piece of property – the employees at the second location had been represented by a union for years.
 The company almost decided not to fight the campaign because they thought the cards were stacked so far against them.

 The major issues in this campaign were a series of management changes that resulted in a leadership vacuum for a period of time.
 During that period first-level leaders were left with little power to answer employee complaints.
 Naturally many of these complaints went unanswered for months.

 When we were finally engaged to run the campaign time was limited.
 But we hit the ground running.
 Using a combination of employee meetings and heavy engagement of the local management team we defeated the union by a 2 to 1 margin.

 The campaign was conducted primarily through the use of employee meetings and local supervisors.
 Our consultant spent a lot of time coaching the young supervisory team and helping them improve their communication skills.
 The Teamsters held employee meetings and visited employees at home, making the typical promises of big wage and benefit increases.

-The unions used a number of anti-corporate campaign tacitcs including picketing the property, engaging local politicians and storming the property with busloads of union supporters.
+The unions used a number of anti-corporate campaign tactics including picketing the property, engaging local politicians and storming the property with busloads of union supporters.